camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/aws-eventbridge-webhook.md

 The **Variable mapping** section allows you to configure the mapping of the event payload to the process variables.

 - Use the **Result variable** to store the event data in a process variable.
 For example, `myEventPayload`.
 - Use the **Result expression** to map specific fields from the event payload into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).
-For example, given that the AWS EventBridge Connector is triggered with an event payload like:
+For example, given the AWS EventBridge Connector is triggered with an event payload like:

 ```
 {